To my surprise, I greatly enjoyed reading The Book that Changed My Life, edited by Roxanne J. Coady and Joy Johannesson.

 This is not a story to pass on.

 I wanted to keep this powerful novel to myself.
 Reading it, I wanted to absorb it all at once.
 And yet, I couldn’t.
-I needed to talk about it, to dissect it, to read it again and again.
+I needed to talk about it, dissect it, and read it again and again.
 And I have.

 It’s now been four or five years since I discussed Beloved in a college setting and wrote [pretty poorly written] essays about it.
 It’s been so long since I’ve reread it that I have a hard time recalling specific plot details.
 And yet, I know that it was Beloved that changed the course of my reading away from the easy, young adult fiction and toward reading that sometimes feels like a “difficult pleasure.”
 I loved the fact that reading Beloved was difficult!
 It showed me a new way to read.
 And that, by extension, is a new way to live.